 Looking for excellent bbq beef brisket recipes?
 Your search is over!
-Here you'll find recipes for smoked brisket, grilled brisket and even oven barbecued brisket that'll tickle your ribs and bring a big smile to your face!
+Here you'll find recipes for smoked and grilled brisket that'll tickle your ribs and bring a big smile to your face!

 It doesn't matter how you cook a beef brisket as long as it's cooked low

 and slow.
 This cut of beef can be tough if cooked improperly, but with

 the right techniques it can be tamed to its tender, juicy best!

 Brisket can be cooked in smokers and grills.
 Because of the tough nature of the cut, cooking temperatures between 225 to 250 degrees Fahrenheit are best.
 You can cook 'em quicker at a higher temperature, but the benefits of low and slow cooking are many.

 Tough connective tissue and fat take a long time to break down and release their great flavor and juices.
 At 225 degrees, a large 12 pound brisket can take nearly twelve hours, and sometimes longer, to become melt in your mouth tender.
 A long time, yes, but during that long, relaxed cooking session, the toughness melts away, adding incredible juiciness and flavor to the meat.

 When brisket is cooked at a higher temperature, the meat will get done, but the tough tissues won't have time to soften, melt, and release their goodness.
 Another negative of higher temperature cooking is that the brisket will lose a lot of its juices.
 High temperature causes the meat fibers to contract, literally squeezing juice from the beef as it cooks.

 The briskets are located at the lower, front end of the steer, on what

 you could call the chest.
 There are two on each steer, one on each side.